Choosing between Runway and Causal? Read this before you decide

 • Team alignment (so decisions don’t rely on email chains and memory)

-Let’s compare Runway and Causal, so you can find the tool that fits how your team works, now and as you scale.
+Let’s compare Runway and Causal, so you can find the tool that fits how complex your model is, and how your team actually works.

 Overview

-• Runway is a modern FP&A platform for growing companies.
-It combines collaborative modeling, strong automation, and live data — all without sacrificing usability.
-Companies like Tixel swapped 23 of spreadsheets for one unified platform with Runway.
+• Runway is a modern FP&A platform for forward-thinking finance teams and model owners inside companies of any size.
+It combines flexible, driver-based modeling, strong automation, and live data, all without sacrificing usability.
+Companies like Tixel swapped 23 spreadsheets for one shared model in Runway.

-• Causal feels like a turbocharged spreadsheet — no-code modeling, a slick sheet-like interface, and fast scenario testing.
-Great for rapid budgeting, though deeper modeling can require manual coordination and workarounds.
+• Causal feels like a turbocharged spreadsheet, with no-code modeling, a slick sheet-like interface, and fast scenario testing.
+It’s great for spinning up a first model and dashboards quickly, though deeper, cross-functional modeling often depends on manual structure and coordination as complexity grows.

 Forecasting & budgeting